TURKEYS ARE HERE! SHOP OUR PASTURED TURKEY!

 Artificial color and flavor are added to standardize a product, giving it the exact taste and appearance every time.
 When you buy direct from a small farm producing all-natural products, this is simply not the case.
 The flavor, color, and consistency of milk naturally varies throughout the year based on the animals’ diet and lifestyle.
 And, these changes are to be celebrated, not hidden.
 For example, in the spring and summer, the milk has a yellowish color, meaning that it’s eating fresh grass.

 Chocolate milk can be made with fresh milk but is also a great use for slightly soured milk, that may be too tart to drink straight (especially for kids).
 The farmer makes his chocolate milk by making chocolate syrup from scratch and mixing it with milk.
-He puts 2 cups water, 1 heaping cup of cocoa powder, and 1⁄2 tsp Celtic sea salt in a pot and heats and stirs until smooth.
+He puts 2 cups water, 1 heaping cup of cocoa powder, and 1⁄2 tsp sea salt in a pot and heats and stirs until smooth.
 Then, he mixes in 4.5 cups of maple syrup.
 Voila!
 Chocolate syrup!
 To make chocolate milk, the ratio is 1 cup of syrup to 1 gallon of milk.

 Raw Dairy